Numm: Development

-The Numm Drama serial was actually planned to on-air in mid of 2012 or in early 2013, but due to cast selection and other technical issues, productions goes late.
+The Numm Drama serial was planned to go on-air in mid 2012 or early 2013, but due to cast selection and other technical issues, productions goes late.
 Ahson Talish son of Pakistani legendary actor late Agha Talish starts direction in late November 2012 and starts directing in early December with its assembled cast Fawad Khan, Sania Saeed and new up-comer and VJ, Kanza Wayne.
 The serial is produced by Agha Talish Productions and Q Link Productions.
 The serial is produced by Amjad Hashmi and co-produced by Ahson Talish's son Raza Talish and Tasneem Ahson.
 Ahson hired screenwriter Myra Sajid which starts her career as a playwright previously with Ahson's another project.

 Casting

 Casting of Numm includes some very highly popular starlets, including Fawad Khan, Sania Saeed and Usman Peerzada with newcomer Kanza Wayne.
 PTV actress Farah Shah who rose to her stardom in the first modern age acclaimed soap serial Landa Bazar and Boota from Toba Tek Singh selected to portray the supporting character of Amtul while Nasreen Qureshi also bags the role of Ammu.